 Consider the Why of Going Off-Grid

 As I’ve interviewed several off-grid homesteaders doing research for my book, The Do It Yourself Homestead, I’ve asked for their advice for those considering taking the off-grid plunge.
-They all seem to say the same thing to start with: figure out why you want to go off-grid in the first place.
+They all seem to say the same thing to start with:

 Just like with involving yourself in farming or homesteading, it’s important to have a lot of conversations ahead of time with your spouse and children.
 Make sure everyone is on the same page about expectations and desire.